New Feline Diabetes Drug Velagliflozin Now Available

 Contraindications of Velagliflozin

-Velagliflozin increases the risk for potentially fatal diabetic ketoacidosis (DKA) and euglycemic DKA, which can occur at any time during treatment, including in cats with improved glycemic control.
+Velagliflozin increases the risk for potentially fatal diabetic ketoacidosis (DKA) and euglycemic DKA, which can occur any time during treatment, including in cats with improved glycemic control.
 Velagliflozin should be immediately discontinued if DKA is diagnosed or suspected.

-• With ketonuria or ketonemia
+• ketonuria or ketonemia

-• With current or past history of diabetic ketoacidosis
+• current or history of DKA

-• With chronic or unresponsive diarrhea
+• chronic or unresponsive diarrhea

-• With cachexia
+• cachexia

-• With BUN greater than 2 mg/dL or bilirubin greater than 0.5 mg/dL
+• BUN >2 mg/dL or bilirubin >0.5 mg/dL

-Side Effects of Velagliflozin in Cats
+Adverse Effects of Velagliflozin in Cats

-Additional Information & Dosing Instructions
+Additional Information